The Property Finders

 The Importance of The Costa Blanca Overseas Market

-At the end of 2019, the Costa Blanca accounted for 15.4% of all transactions in Spain.
-Nevertheless, when you look deeper into the statistics it becomes clear that overseas buyers are a very important element, with a 34.4% market share of the overall regional market.
-That’s way above the national average of 18%.
+With full-year figures now available we can see that at the end of 2020, the Costa Blanca accounted for 15% of all transactions in Spain.
+Nevertheless, when you look deeper into the statistics it becomes clear that overseas buyers are a very important element, with a 29.6% market share of the overall regional market.
+That’s way above the national average of 16.5% and 2.6% up on the year.
 However, within the region, the three provinces perform quite differently.

 Alicante is the most active of the three provinces as regards overseas buyers, and by a big margin.
-This one province accounts for 70% of all foreign buyers in the region.
-In contrast, Castellón, the most northern province of the three, represents only 11% of the overall property market.
-When it comes to foreign buyers in the whole region, Castellón has only 6% of the overseas market
+This one province accounts for 71% of all foreign buyers in the region in 2020.
+In contrast, Castellón, the most northern province of the three, represented only 11% of the overall property market.
+When it comes to foreign buyers in the whole region, Castellón had only 7% of the overseas market.

 Why The Costa Blanca